When it comes time to choosing a hosting plan, it’s important to pick one that will best match the demands of your WordPress site.

 Imagine a fire hydrant with a single hose attached to it.
 With only one hose connected, the hydrant is able to provide adequate water pressure.
 Now, what happens if we attach ten hoses to the hydrant?

-With the above in mind, you should be wary if your host is constantly advising you to increase PHP workers without mentioning CPU as well.
+With the above in mind, you should be wary if your host is constantly advising you to increase PHP threads without mentioning CPU as well.

 Here at Kinsta, our custom LXD containers are configured to with ample CPU and RAM resources.
-We also use C2 and C3D virtual machines equipped with Google Cloud’s fastest CPUs to help your site’s PHP workers run more efficiently.
-Our scalable infrastructure ensures that your WordPress site’s PHP workers have enough CPU resources to operate at peak performance.
+We also use C2 and C3D virtual machines equipped with Google Cloud’s fastest CPUs to help your site’s PHP threads run more efficiently.
+Our scalable infrastructure ensures that your WordPress site’s PHP threads have enough CPU resources to operate at peak performance.

 Let’s go back to the fire hydrant analogy for just a moment.